-, 11.3.3 Standard/interpretation Introduction/ publication date Application date Description of potential changes Decree of the EU Committee No o.
-1254/2012 of 11.1 2.2012 IFRS 10 'Consolidated Financial Statements' 05.2011 Financial year starting on or after 1.01.2013 (in the European Union mandatory application from 1.01.2014) The new standard replaces all of the guidance on control and consolidation in IAS 27 'Consolidated and separate financial statements' and in the interpretation SIC-12 'Consolidation - special purpose entities'.
+Standard/ interpretation Introduction/ publication date Application date Description of potential changes Decree of the EU Committee No. 1254/2 2012 of 11.12.2012 IFRS 10 'Consolidated Financial Statements' 05.2011 Financial year starting on or after 1.01.2013 (in the European Union mandatory application from 1.01.2014) The new standard replaces all of the guidance on control and consolidation in IAS 27 'Consolidated and separate financial statements' and in the interpretation SIC-12 'Consolidation - special purpose entities'.
 IFRS 10 changes the definition of control so that the same criteria are applied to all entities to determine control.
 This definition is supported by extensive application guidance.
-Based on preliminary analyses, the new standard does not seem to have a significant influence on the Group's financial statements.
-IFRS 11 'Joint Arrangements' 05.2011 Financial year starting on or after 1.01.2013 (in the European Union The new standard replaces IAS 31 'Interests in Joint Ventures' and the interpretation SIC-13 'Jointly Controlled Entities - Non-Monetary Contributions by Ventures'.
+Based on preliminary analyses, the new standard does not seem to have a significant influence on the Bank's financial statements.
+IFRS 11 'Joint Arrangements' Financial year starting on or after 1.01.2013 (in the European Union mandatory application from 1.01.2014) The new standard replaces IAS 31 'Interests in Joint Ventures' and the interpretation SIC-13 'Jointly Controlled Entities - Non-Monetary Contributions by Ventures'.
 Changes in the definitions have reduced the number of types of joint arrangements to two: joint operations and joint ventures.
 At the same time, the existing policy choice of proportionate consolidation for jointly controlled entities has been eliminated.
+Equity method is mandatory for all participants in joint ventures.